Suji-GitH/MBC-React-Portfolio/README.md

 - MaterialUI
 - Node.js
 - Framer-motion
-- React-router-dom

 ## Testing

 As an System, when the user lands on My Portfolio page, they are presented with title(Sujith), header, footer, and logo.

 As a User, when I click on "AboutMe" user is shown with bio about me.

 As a User, when I click on "Portfolio", I am presented with six Portfolio Projects.

 As a User, when I click on one of the Portfolio project, modal is opened with application screenshot, project description, buttons to repository and application link.

 As a User, when I click on Repository or Application link button, I am redirected in a new tab to the correct link directory.